SidB16/LinuxSetUpNotes/OutlookXZoom-setup.md

-# Outlook Mail with Zoom to effectively schdule and manage meetings?
+# Outlook Mail with Zoom to effectively schedule and manage meetings?
 In this doc I list the steps used to configure Zoom for Outlook mail

 ## Step1: Install Office 365 for your respective academic institution